pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 [Solution](https://github.com/pamasol/Lehrlingsprojekt-Nibo-Burger/blob/master/PhilippBruhin/Excercise_tasks/m_visualize_obstacle/m_visualize_obstacle/main.c)

+### N) Moving robot
+Compile and download [this program](https://github.com/pamasol/Lehrlingsprojekt-Nibo-Burger/blob/master/PhilippBruhin/Excercise_tasks/m_visualize_obstacle/m_visualize_obstacle/main.c) to your robot.
+Check also [documentation](http://tigcc.ticalc.org/doc/stdlib.html#max) of the `max(argument_a, argument_b)` function that is used in this program.

+When there are no obstracles within the roboters reach, it moves forward with 80% of max speed.
+If there are obstracles on the left or on the right, one motor stops and the robot eludes the obstacle.
+This program can be improved in many ways.
+For examble the LEDs could indicate what the IR sensors detect.
+The control of the wheels can be made more smooth.
+The program could start as soon as button 1 is pressed and so on.
+This will be part of the master tasks

 ## Master tasks

 The following 5 tasks must be mastered, whereas the apprentice can choose the order by himself.